 - Dulce de leche: I'm a huge fan of it because I'm from Argentina, where it's the most common jam and used for everything (like the Alfajores recipe that is so popular)

-- Flavors: if you never tried bananas and dulce de leche together, you're missing out, let me tell you.
+- Flavors: if you haven't tried bananas and dulce de leche together, you're missing out, let me tell you.
 Add some whipped cream and chocolate shavings, and the synergy is phenomenal.
 These are flavors that were meant to be together!

-- Make ahead: the cookie crust can be frozen, the dulce de leche can be store bought and lasts for months, and the cream can be whipped a day ahead.
+- Make ahead: the cookie crust can be frozen, the dulce de leche can be store-bought and lasts for months, and the cream can be whipped a day ahead.
 So, there is a way to make this dessert even simpler.

 - Chocolate shavings: a good semisweet chocolate bar is the best choice.

 There are three filling layers and a topping to make this easy banoffee pie recipe a success, and they're all necessary and important.
-So don't be tempted to omit any of them.

 Cookie crust